 Cucumber.
-Throw in other vegetables like shredded carrot or beet.
+Throw in other vegetables like shredded carrots or beet.

 How to make it?

 Mix.
 In a wide mixing bowl, add all the ingredients.
-And gently toss until combined.
+Gently toss until combined.

 Serve.
 And toss jalapeno tuna salad with pasta or top with a sandwich.

 Wear gloves while chopping jalapenos.
-When jalapenos get in contact with the skin, it irritates and leaves a burning sensation for a long time.
-And never ever touch your face or eyes after handling the jalapenos.
+When jalapenos come in contact with the skin, it irritates and leaves a burning sensation for a long time.
+And never touch your face or eyes after handling the jalapenos.

 Reserve some seeds and the membrane.
-You may add it later to the salad little at a time to meet your requirement.
+You may add it later to the salad, a little at a time, to meet your requirements.